segevGr/JamLive/README.md

 - Players who join **after** the session has started will still receive the current song automatically.
 - The current song database is hard-coded in JSON format.

-> Built by Segev Grotas as part of a technical assignment for Moveo.
+> Built with ❤️ by Segev Grotas · [LinkedIn](https://www.linkedin.com/in/segevgrotas/)